 5. Purchase your lift ticket in advance

 Purchasing a SkiBig3 Lift Ticket is the easiest way to sample all three of Banff’s iconic ski resorts: Banff Sunshine, Lake Louise Ski Resort and Mt Norquay.
-Your lift ticket includes free ski shuttle service to all three resorts, and exclusive local dining specials.
+Your lift ticket includes free ski shuttle service to all three resorts and exclusive local dining specials.

 Purchase your SkiBig3 Lift Ticket a minimum of 21 days in advance of arrival and get the best online price.
+You can also get it delivered directly to your hotel in Banff and it will be ready and waiting for you at check-in.

 6. Rent your ski gear for easy travel